rjseymour66/rjseymour66.github.io/content/en/docs/webdev/javascript/build-tools.md

 ```

 loaders
-: Transform and bundle non-JS files.
+: Transform and bundle non-JS files such as CSS or images.
+For example, you might link to images in your HTML, CSS, or JS files.
+You configure a loader so that Webpack doesn't bundle all these assets in with your minified JS.

 plugins
 : Webpack can perform more advanced features.